 Self-certification may only be used once during each academic year (a period determined by the programme start date).
 It may be used to cover one or more assessments which are due to be submitted or taken on the same day.
-View the self-certification form.

-Self-certification will not be accepted as evidence for:
+Self-certification won't be accepted as evidence for:

 - absence from a group assessment